START YOUR PROJECT

 In a T&D system, the major components typically consist of transmission lines, distribution lines, substations and switchyards.

-For this particular Blog, lets just identify the Main Substation Structures.
+In this Blog, let's identify the Main Substation Structures:

 1.)
 Dead-End Structures